Have you ever felt doubtful about an article online and can’t help but wonder if it was written by a real person or a robot?

 After reading this article up to this point, do you think an AI writer could speak for me?

-This is me, Brendan, that is writing it with my own thoughts.
+This is me, Brendan, who is writing it with my own thoughts.

 AI writing might look pretty legit at first glance.